electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/interior/seats/_index.md

 weight: 1
 ---

 Each seat type have different seat materials in different colors to choose from.
-Making it possible to the interior just as you like it.
+Making it possible to configure the interior just as you like it.

 ## Seat functionality